ijmbarr/SDC/readme.md

 Licences
 ---------
-All raw data in this gibhub has been obtained from various sources.
-We do not own this Data.
+All raw data in this gib has been obtained from various sources.
+We do not own the Data.

-We have attempted to include details of where the original data was taken from, along with details of the licience under which it was released.
+We have attempted to include details of where the original data was taken from, along with details of the licence under which it was released.